Redskins fire President Bruce Allen, eye Ron Rivera to coach - WHIZ News

 There could be another important move soon, too: Ron Rivera, fired as coach of the Carolina Panthers during the season, was visiting the Redskins on Monday.
 Rivera has quickly emerged as Washington’s top candidate.

-“He gets the best out of players.
-Simple as that,” said cornerback Josh Norman, who played for Rivera in Carolina.
+“He gets the best out of players,” said cornerback Josh Norman, who played for Rivera in Carolina.
 “And not just players, but men.
 He builds men and guys and also builds character.”

 Norman said the culture would be entirely different if Rivera gets the job.
 It has been an issue with Allen in charge, and even quarterback Case Keenum on Monday said of the organization, “I think there are some cultural things that need to be addressed.”